 - Obvious Stunt Double: Knuckles in Eggman the Auteur, who is clearly larger than Sonic, wearing cardboard spines, and didn't even fully paint his whole body blue.

 - Oh, Crap!: Tails gives two in the space of ten seconds in the first episode: First, when Burn-Bot attacks the Tornado, causing it to barrel-roll out of control and second when he pulls the eject lever, only for the whole lever assembly to detach from the mechanism.
 Second one comes complete with an Oh, Crap!
 Aside Glance.

 - Oedipus Complex: In the French version of "Closed Door Policy", Eggman protests that he doesn't have an Oedipus complex when Amy claims that the spider-bots came from deep-seated mother issues, only to cry out for his mother when Sonic kicks the spider-bots back at him.
 In the English version they say "mother issues" instead.

-- OOC Is Serious Business: In "The Meteor", neither Orbot nor Cubot believe that Eggman and Sonic have switched bodies until "Eggman" says he appreciates their help.
+- Out-of-Character Alert: In "The Meteor", neither Orbot nor Cubot believe that Eggman and Sonic have switched bodies until "Eggman" says he appreciates their help.
 Obviously, the real Eggman would never do that.